EnviroDIY/ModularSensors/examples/menu_a_la_carte/walkthrough.md

 [//]: # ( @snippet{lineno} menu_a_la_carte.ino ds3231 )
 ___

+[//]: # ( @subsection menu_am2315 AOSong AM2315 )
+### AOSong AM2315

+Here is the code for the AOSong AM2315 temperature and humidity sensor.
+This is an I2C sensor with only one possible address so the only argument required for the constructor is the pin on the MCU controlling power to the AM2315 (AM2315Power).
+The number of readings to average from the sensor is optional, but can be supplied as the second argument for the constructor if desired.

+@see @ref am2315_page

+[//]: # ( @snippet{lineno} menu_a_la_carte.ino am2315 )
+___

+[//]: # ( @subsection menu_dht AOSong DHT )
+### AOSong DHT

+Here is the code for the AOSong DHT temperature and humidity sensor.
+To create the DHT sensor we need the power pin, the data pin, and the DHT type.
+The number of readings to average from the sensor is optional, but can be supplied as the fourth argument for the constructor if desired.

+@see @ref dht_page

+[//]: # ( @snippet{lineno} menu_a_la_carte.ino dht )
+___

 [//]: # ( @subsection menu_bme280 Bosch BME280 environmental sensor )
 ### Bosch BME280 environmental sensor